umass-compsci-220/public-materials/homework/09-observables/README.md

 ## Optional Programming Tasks

 The following questions were taken directly from past exams and do not count for credit.
 They are provided for additional practice only.
-Their full test suite is provided in `observables.test.ts` as gradescope doesn't evaluate these functions.
-Solutions are [here](#).
+You will see autograder tests for these functions on gradescope, but they have no credit associated with them.
+The solutions are available in the corresponding midterm solutions on moodle.

 1. [FALL 2022 MIDTERM 2] Write a function `mergeMax` that takes two Observables `o1` and `o2` with type `Observable<number>`, subscribes functions to each, and returns a new Observable which updates its subscribers whenever it receives a value which is no smaller than any value received so far from o1 or o2.
 Subscribers should be sent objects of the type { obs: number, v: number }, where v is the value received, and obs is either 1 or 2, indicating the source of the value.